10 Best Free AI Newsletters in 2026 (No Paywall Required)

 3. Superhuman AI

-Created by Zain Kahn, Superhuman AI has grown to over 1 million subscribers with a simple promise: "Get smarter about AI in 3 minutes a day."
-It lands in your inbox at 5 AM PT / 8 AM ET every weekday, making it a reliable morning briefing.
-Employees from Google, Meta, Nvidia, and Apple are among its regular readers.
+Superhuman AI, created by Zain Kahn, has grown past 1 million subscribers with a simple promise: "Get smarter about AI in 3 minutes a day."
+It lands in your inbox at 5 AM PT / 8 AM ET every weekday, which makes it a reliable morning briefing.
+According to DataNorth AI's 2026 analysis, employees from Google, Meta, Nvidia, and Apple are among its regular readers.

 The core daily newsletter is completely free.
 There is an optional Superhuman Pro tier (~$14.99/month) that includes extras like video courses and premium archives, but the flagship daily email delivers full value at zero cost.
 You won't miss anything important by sticking with the free version.

-"Pick two or three newsletters that match your business model and learning style.
-Let them handle the research while you handle the results." — Jodie Cook, Forbes
+""Pick two or three newsletters that match your business model and learning style.
+Let them handle the research while you handle the results." — Jodie Cook, Senior Contributor at Forbes and author of the AI Entrepreneur column

 4. The Neuron